Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 against its premise.
 One such thought experiment is Newcomb's Paradox, which when put into the

-that a persons actions towards
+context of Roko's Basilisk, reasons that a persons actions towards helping the AI is predicted

-helping the AI is predicted purely by probability created through the AI's simulations rather than
+purely by probability created through the AI's simulations rather than a person's choice in the

-harrowing, there's no assurance the AI would be completely infallible, so an individual could be
+no assurance the AI would be completely infallible, so an individual could be punished even if they

-punished even if they would be the type to aid in the advancement of the AI, depending on how
+would be the type to aid in the advancement of the AI, depending on how accurate its simulations

 On 23 July 2010, a user named Roko Mijic posted the thought experiment to a discussion board on